Jelloeater/pyfedi/CONTRIBUTING.md

 Use PEP 8 conventions for line length, naming, indentation.
 Use descriptive commit messages.

+Database model classes are singular.
+As in "Car", not "Cars".

 ### Directory structure

 Where possible, the structure should match the URL structure of the site. e.g. "domain.com/admin"